washrafayoub/easy-web-app/README.md

   * jade is perfect for web pages, not for web applications
 * angular
   * angular can do everything, but JS programming is required
+* react
+  * build web apps with JavaScript in a component way -- but not descriptive

 ## Node.js example
 This creates a web page with a form view to add customers and a result view: